 The responsibility set forth in this Rule is not intended to be enforced through disciplinary process.

 Whether the rules of professional conduct should impose a mandatory requirement or hortatory “responsibility” to engage in pro bono work has long been a controversial issue.2 In 2004, the Louisiana Supreme Court was concerned that the adoption of this rule would adversely affect those employed to represent a single private client or a governmental entity, and who are prohibited by the terms of their employment from representing other clients.
 As a result of this concern, the court considered whether such lawyers (and others) should be permitted to discharge their responsibilities under this rule by donating money to pro bono service organizations.
 Notwithstanding these concerns, the court adopted the corresponding ABA Model Rule with only a minimal revision.
 See, e.g., State v.
 Singleton, 2016 WL 3012793 at *15 (La.
 Ct.
 App.
 4th Cir.
 May 25, 2016) (noting that lawyers have a professional obligation to serve and represent indigent clients unless the appointment is unreasonable and oppressive).
 To encourage pro bono legal services, the Louisiana Supreme Court in 2015 adopted a rule granting CLE credit to lawyers providing uncompensated pro bono legal representation to indigent clients .3

 None.
 This rule is purely aspirational.
 As Comment 12 to Model Rule 6.1 notes, “[t]he responsibility set forth in this Rule is not intended to be enforced through disciplinary process.”
 See Model Rules of Prof’l Conduct R. 6.1 cmt.
 12 (2002).

-- The corresponding Model Rule characterizes the lawyer’s “obligation” under this rule as a “professional responsibility” to provide legal services to the poor.
+- The corresponding Model Rule characterizes the lawyer’s “obligation” under this rule as a “professional responsibility” to provide legal services to those who are unable to pay.
 Model Rules of Prof’l Conduct R. 6.1 (2002).
 In contrast, this rule emphasizes that the “obligation” imposed is more of an “aspirational goal” than it is a “professional responsibility.”
 See La.
 Rules of Prof’l Conduct R. 6.1 (2004).
 Notwithstanding this semantic difference, neither the Model Rule nor the Louisiana Rule imposes an obligation enforceable through the disciplinary process (or otherwise). ↩

 - In 1987, the Louisiana Supreme Court adopted an earlier version of this rule despite that the Louisiana Task Force to Evaluate the American Bar Association’s Model Rules of Professional Conduct and the LSBA House of Delegates recommended that this rule “be deleted in its entirety (because it) . . . is aspirational in nature and the matters set forth therein do not rise to the dignity of ethical obligations.”
 See Report and Recommendation of the Task Force to Evaluate the American Bar Association’s Model Rules of Prof’l Conduct, at 21 (Nov.
 23, 1985); cf. Letter, Chief Justice John A. Dixon to John C. Combe, Jr., at 2 (Jun.
 2, 1986) (“The entire Rule 6 of the ABA Model Rules should be included in the LSBA Rules.”). ↩